Philip Larkin: Memorials

 Memorials to Larkin in Kingston upon Hull, where he worked and wrote much of his poetry, are the Larkin Building at the University of Hull housing teaching facilities and lecture rooms and the Philip Larkin Centre for Poetry and Creative Writing which hosts a regular programme of literary events.

 In May 2022 Larkin's childhood school, King Henry VIII School, dedicated a memorial room, called 'The Philip Larkin Room', next to the main school hall, otherwise known as Burgess Hall.

 In 2010, the city marked the 25th anniversary of his death with the Larkin 25 Festival.
 A video was commissioned to illustrate Larkin's poem "Here", his hymn to Hull and the East Riding of Yorkshire.
 Forty decorated toad sculptures entitled "Larkin with Toads" were displayed in the city in tribute to Larkin's poem "Toads" on 17 July 2010.

-A larger-than-life-size bronze statue of Larkin by sculptor Martin Jennings was unveiled at Hull Paragon Interchange on 2 December 2010, closing the Larkin 25 events.
+A larger-than-life-size bronze statue of Larkin by sculptor Martin Jennings was unveiled at Hull Paragon Interchange in December 2010, closing the Larkin 25 events.
 It is inscribed, "That Whitsun I was late getting away", from the poem, The Whitsun Weddings.

 Funding for the £100,000 statue, designed by Martin Jennings, was raised at charity events and auctions with support from Hull City Council.
 The unveiling was accompanied by Nathaniel Seaman's Fanfare for Larkin, composed for the occasion.
 Five plaques containing Larkin's poems were added to the floor near the statue in 2011.
 In December 2012, a memorial bench was installed around a pillar near the statue.

 In June 2015, it was announced that Larkin would be honoured with a floor stone memorial at Poets' Corner in Westminster Abbey.
 The memorial was unveiled on 2 December 2016, the 31st anniversary of his death.
 Actor Sir Tom Courtenay and artist Grayson Perry both read from Larkin's work during the unveiling ceremony and an address was given by poet and author Blake Morrison.
 The memorial includes two lines quoted from his poem "An Arundel Tomb":Our almost-instinct almost true:What will survive of us is love.

 From 5 July to 1 October 2017, as part of the Hull UK City of Culture 2017 celebrations, the Brynmor Jones Library at Hull University mounted the exhibition "Larkin: New Eyes Each Year".
-It featured objects from Larkin's life, as well as his personal collection of books from his last home at Newland Park, in the original shelf order in which he had Larkin arranged them.
+It featured objects from Larkin's life, as well as his personal collection of books from his last home at Newland Park, in the original shelf order in which he had arranged them.
 Also in 2017, in the Burgess district of Coventry, the pub known as The Tudor Rose was renamed The Philip Larkin.